-As at November 30, 2019, cash, bonds and money market funds amounted to \$41,244 (2018 - \$53,888).
-The Company believes that its cash position and future operating cash flows will be sufficient to finance its operations and capital needs for at least the next 12 months.
+As at November 30, 2020, cash, bonds and money market funds amounted to \$20,768 (2019 - \$41,244).
+Subsequent to year-end, the Company raised aggregate proceeds of \$42,668 from the public offering of units (see Note 29).
+The Company believes that its cash position and future operating cash flows will be sufficient to finance its operations and capital needs for at least the next 12 months from the consolidated statement of financial position date.